 For the naan-calzone dough

 - 2 cups all-purpose flour

-- 1 cup textured vegetable protein or soy granules.
-Place the granules in a container , pour boiling water to cover them, and set aside for half an hour.
-Drain before using.
+- 1 cup TVP granules or soy granules (place in a bowl, pour boiling water to cover them, and set aside for half an hour.
+Drain before using.)

 - 1 large onion , finely minced